Attending Council and Standing Committee meetings

-The Council Chamber can accommodate people with a disability.
+Accommodations will be made for people with a disability.
 On the application to address Council, complete the sections on Auslan, mobility aids and/or special needs.
 This will ensure suitable arrangements are made if required.
 Find out how to access City Hall or phone Council on 07 3403 8888 to speak to City Hall Operations.

 Download an application form to speak at an ordinary Council meeting: